-- Been a moving force behind an executive order by Gov. Jerry Brown creating a Let’s Get Healthy California taskforce, a high-level group charged with developing a plan to significantly reduce the incidence of chronic disease in California over 10 years.
-The effort was recognized by the U.S. Conference of Mayors, which passed a resolution urging other bodies of government to follow suit.
+- Under Regan’s guidance in 2011, SEIU-UHW was instrumental in convincing Governor Jerry Brown to sign an executive order creating a “Let’s Get Healthy California” task force, a high-level group charged with developing a plan to significantly reduce the incidence of chronic disease in California over 10 years.

-From 1996 to 2008, Regan served as president of SEIU District 1199, a three-state local union representing more than 34,000 members in Ohio, West Virginia and Kentucky.
+Prior to joining SEIU-UHW, Regan served from 1996 to 2008 as president of SEIU District 1199, a three-state local union representing more than 34,000 members in Ohio, West Virginia and Kentucky.
 Under his leadership, District 1199’s membership grew from 13,000 to more than 34,000.

 Regan also serves as a Vice President on the SEIU International Executive Board.